brianglass/anastasis/files/17_january.md

 14.0pt;mso-bidi-font-size:10.0pt"></span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">Having preserved unblemished that which is according to God’s image, by ascetic endeavour determining the mind as leader against destructive passions, you ascended as far as possible to that which is according to God’s likeness.
 For bravely overmastering nature, you hastened to submit the worse to the better, and to make the flesh the slave of the spirit.
-Therefore you were named ‘summit of monastics’, ‘founder of the desert’<a href="#_ftn1" id="_ftnref1"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[1]</span></a>, ‘trainer of those who run well’, ‘most accurate rule of virtue’, and now in heaven, Antony, where mirrors are abolished, you look directly at the holy Trinity<a href="#_ftn2" id="_ftnref2"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[2]</span></a>, appealing with no intermediary on behalf of those who honour you with faith and love.</span>
+Therefore you were named ‘summit of monastics’, ‘founder of the desert’<a href="#_ftn1" id="_ftnref1">[1]</a>, ‘trainer of those who run well’, ‘most accurate rule of virtue’, and now in heaven, Antony, where mirrors are abolished, you look directly at the holy Trinity<a href="#_ftn2" id="_ftnref2">[2]</a>, appealing with no intermediary on behalf of those who honour you with faith and love.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Both now. <span style="color:red;mso-bidi-font-style:italic">Theotokion.</span></span>